tplayroleplay09-cmyk/Lunaris.Hub.SintoniaRP.Script.BR/README.md

     end
 })

--- Slider de Força do Aimbot Supremo (1 a 10) CombatTab:CreateSlider({
+-- Slider de Força do Aimbot Supremo CombatTab:CreateSlider({
     Name = "💪 Força do Aimbot SUPREMO (10 = TRAVA)",
     Range = {1, 10},